 Think about the concept of "truth" for a moment.
 Truth simply has to exist.
-Some people claim that there really is no truth, but they simply have not followed it through.
+Some people claim that there really is no truth, but they have not followed this claim through.
 If I say, "there is no truth," I am saying something plainly absurd.
 If the statement is true, then it is a truth and truth exists.
 If the statement is not true, then it is untrue that truth does not exist, and therefore truth exists.
 The very concept of truth demands existence just as plainly as the very concept of a triangle demands three sides.
 The Ontological argument insists that God's existence is necessary in this same way.
-The very concept of God simply demands existence.
+The very concept of God demands existence.

 This argument was first attempted by Anselm of Canterbury in the 11th century.
 He approached it this way:

 - God is by definition the greatest conceivable being.

 - This is obvious, because if one can conceive of a being greater than God, then that being would be God

 - If God exists only in the mind, something greater than God can be conceived: A God who exists in the actual world

 - But God is the greatest conceivable being, so definitionally we cannot conceive of anything greater than God

 - God must, then, be a being that exists not only in the mind but also in reality

 - A being whose non-existence is inconceivable is greater than a being whose non-existence is conceivable.